benstahl92/deepSIP/docs/index.rst

 .. code-block:: bash

-   python -m venv dsnenv # create virtual environment (one time only) source dsnenv/bin/active # each time you need to activate the environment deactivate # if/when you need to leave the environment
+   python -m venv dsenv # create virtual environment (one time only) source dsenv/bin/active # each time you need to activate the environment deactivate # if/when you need to leave the environment

 Install dependencies and deepSIP.